-All of the shares issued under the plan or by which awards granted under the plan are measured are shares of our authorized but unissued common stock.
-If our shareholders adopt Proposal Three at the annual meeting, the maximum number of shares issuable under the plan will be 5,649,000, consisting of the following:
+All of the shares issued under the 2006 equity incentive plan or by which awards granted under the plan are measured are shares of our authorized but unissued common stock.
+If our shareholders adopt Proposal Four at the annual meeting, the maximum number of shares issuable under the plan will be 6,149,000, consisting of the following:

-- 500,000 shares initially reserved for issuance under the plan, - 1,000,000 shares reserved for issuance under the plan based on shares that were or became available under the 1998 incentive and nonqualified stock option plan after we adopted the plan on April 21, 2006, - 210,000 shares approved by our shareholders at the 2008 annual meeting of our shareholders, - 1,464,000 shares approved by our shareholders at the 2010 annual meeting of our shareholders, - 1,700,000 shares, consisting of the 2,500,000 shares approved by our shareholders at the 2012 annual meeting of our shareholders reduced by the 800,000 shares cancelled by our board of directors on April 22, 2016, as reported in the current report on Form 8-K we filed on April 27, 2016, - 400,000 shares approved by our shareholders at the 2017 annual meeting of our shareholders, and - 375,000 shares being requested under this Proposal Three.
+- 500,000 shares initially reserved for issuance under the plan, - 1,000,000 shares reserved for issuance under the plan based on shares that were or became available under the 1998 incentive and nonqualified stock option plan after we adopted the plan on April 21, 2006, - 210,000 shares approved by our shareholders at the 2008 annual meeting of our shareholders, - 1,464,000 shares approved by our shareholders at the 2010 annual meeting of our shareholders, - 1,700,000 shares, consisting of the 2,500,000 shares approved by our shareholders at the 2012 annual meeting of our shareholders reduced by the 800,000 shares cancelled by our board of directors on April 22, 2016, as reported in the current report on Form 8-K we filed on April 27, 2016, - 400,000 shares approved by our shareholders at the 2017 annual meeting of our shareholders, - 375,000 shares approved by our shareholders at the 2018 annual meeting of our shareholders; and - 500,000 shares being requested under this Proposal Four.

-Each share of stock issued pursuant to an award granted on or after April 30, 2010 under the plan, other than a stock option, counts as 1.83 shares against the maximum number of shares issuable under the plan, as does any restricted stock unit or other performance award granted on or after April 30, 2010 under the plan to the extent that shares of our common stock are used for measurement purposes.
-This so-called "fungibility ratio" is 2.2, for grants made on or after March 12, 2008 and before April 30, 2010, and 1.8, for grants made before March 12, 2008.
+Each share of common stock issued pursuant to an award granted under the plan, other than a stock option and a SAR, counts as 1.83 shares against the maximum number of shares issuable under the plan, as does any restricted stock unit or other performance award under the plan to the extent that shares of our common stock are used for measurement purposes.
 The plan adjusts the maximum number of shares issuable under the plan if we effect a capital readjustment or pay a stock dividend without receiving compensation in return.
 Whenever any outstanding award under the plan expires or terminates other than by exercise or payment in shares of our common stock, the corresponding shares of common stock may again be the subject of plan awards.

 Upon granting an award under the plan, we may retain an option to repurchase shares issued under the award and/or a right of first refusal upon the subsequent transfer of such shares at the discretion of the plan administrator.
-The plan administrator may also require the award recipient to agree to enter into a standard "lock-up agreement," which would prevent the recipient from disposing of any shares issued under the award for a period of not more than 180 days following the effective date of our registering any of our securities with the Securities and Exchange Commission.
+The plan administrator may also require the award recipient to agree to enter into a standard "lock-up agreement" which would prevent the recipient from disposing of any shares issued under the award for a period of not more than 180 days following the effective date of our registering any of our securities with the Securities and Exchange Commission.

-The last sales price of our common stock on April 23, 2018, as reported on the NASDAQ Global Select Market, was \$57.43 per share.
+The last sales price of our common stock on April 24, 2023, as reported on the Nasdaq Global Select Market, was \$104.96 per share.